 If you're reading this, you're not counting pennies or saving stray cats.
 You're in the big-boy league now.
 Here we're talking about organizations with assets, payroll, membership dues, and lawyers who actually read bylaws.
 The IRS doesn't treat them like feel-good charities, and neither should you.

-From country clubs and chambers of commerce to fraternal societies and cemetery corporations, the rest of the 501(c) world is built on structure, not sentiment.
-They file Form 1024, not 1023.
-They exist to serve members, influence policy, or manage property, sometimes all three, and every one of them plays by different rules.
+From country clubs and chambers of commerce to fraternal societies and cemetery corporations, the rest of the 501(c) world goes beyond the garden variety of nonprofits.
+These organizations file Form 1024, not 1023.
+They serve members, influence policy, or manage property, sometimes all three, and every one of them plays by different rules.
+This is where exemption meets enterprise.

 We're covering the ones you can reasonably pull off yourself, not every organization type.
 So, if you're forming a credit union, you don't need handholding, you need a law firm in Lower Manhattan with offices in seven time zones.
 And most definitely don't call me.